Apply for exchange studies

 Supporting documents for your application

-You must attach the following supporting documents to both your digital and printed application.
+You must attach the following supporting documents to your digital application.
 It is important that you follow the instructions carefully.
 Applications that are incomplete will not be processed.

 1. Statement of purpose